Wildguzzi.com

 Post by: Bulldog9 on February 05, 2026, 03:55:48 PM

 I had a NEON Green metal flake Stingray complete with the castration shifter banana seat and sissy bar.......
-Wore out quite a few baseball cards and close pins...........
+Wore out quite a few baseball cards and clothes pins...........
 When I was in High School, I bought a Varsity Sport after saving all my $$ The summer the movie "Breaking away" came out several of us rode out to the end of Long Island, caught the ferry to CONN, and rode all the way to Newport RI before the police caught up with us and sent us home.....
-We were a bunch of outraged 9th graders lol.
+We were a bunch of outraged 9th graders in the summer of 79 lol.
 We wanted to bike up to the Ferry and fish/camp on Martha's Island or Nantucket.
 It was 3 nights and 4 days of freedom though.
 Sleeping under the stars, drinking Pepsi, cooking crabs and fish over a fire on the beach.....

 Sad to see Schwinn went the way of the Dodo for REAL cycles.
 In a harbinger of things to come, when that Varsity got stolen in college, I bought a Bianchi, and then another in 2007.